tobimori/streamdeck-homeassistant/README.md

+> This plugin is currently undergoing a complete rewrite.
+It's not recommended for use, as it's very old and still depends on version 1 of the Stream Deck SDK.
+It should still work though.

+> Not working with self signed certificates.

 # Home Assistant for Elgato Stream Deck
 > Use the Elgato Stream Deck as Home Assistant controller.
 Call any available service and toggle lights or resume your music.